-These financial statements have been prepared on a historical cost basis, except for Financial assets at fair value through profit or loss (FVTPL) which are stated at their fair value and also using the accruals basis of accounting and the going concern concept.
+These financial statements have been prepared on a historical cost basis using the accruals basis of accounting and the going concern concept.

-These financial statements are presented in Saudi Riyals ("SR"), which is the functional currency of the Fund, and all values are rounded to the nearest one Saudi Riyal, except where otherwise indicated.
+These financial statements are presented in US Dollar ("USD"), which is the functional currency of the Fund, and all values are rounded to the nearest one US Dollar, except where otherwise indicated.